Work Zone Mobility and Safety Program

 Transportation Management Area: 1) All urbanized areas over 200,000 in population, and any other area that requests such designation.
 2) An urbanized area with a population over 200,000 (as determined by the latest decennial census) or other area when TMA designation is requested by the Governor and the MPO (or affect local officials), and officially designated by the Administrators of the FHWA and the FTA.
 The TMA designation applies to the entire metropolitan planning area(s).
 (23CFR500)

 Section 630.1010 of the Work Zone Safety and Mobility Rule defines a significant project as one that, alone or in combination with other concurrent projects nearby, is anticipated to cause sustained work zone impacts that are greater than what is considered tolerable based on State policy and/or engineering judgment.
-The Rule also states that, in addition to projects meeting the agency's own definition of significant: "All Interstate system projects within the boundaries of a designated Transportation Management Area (TMA) that occupy a location for more than three days with either intermittent or continuous lane closures shall be considered as significant projects."
-More information about significant projects can be found in Implementing the Rule on Work Zone Safety and Mobility.
+States have some flexibility to tailor their definition of significant project based on local considerations.
+The Rule also states that in addition to projects meeting the agency's own definition of significant: "All Interstate system projects within the boundaries of a designated Transportation Management Area (TMA) that occupy a location for more than three days with either intermittent or continuous lane closures shall be considered as significant projects."
+More information can be found in Implementing the Rule on Work Zone Safety and Mobility.

-The following examples are meant to assist agencies with developing their own significant project definitions, and are not meant to advocate a "one size fits all" approach.
+The following examples are meant to assist agencies with developing their own significant project definitions.

 Maryland State Highway Administration

-The Maryland State Highway Administration (MDSHA) has developed a qualitative approach to define significant projects.
-This approach was based on the findings of a working group that determined that a quantitative definition, such as one based on project cost, did not seem to fit because smaller dollar value projects may still have significant work zone impacts or require additional coordination.
-They felt that a qualitative approach allows for engineering judgment to play a role in determining significant projects.
-MDSHA's significant project guidelines explain the purpose for identifying significant projects, identify when the identification should be done, and lay out a process for identifying the projects.
-The guidelines apply to all work performed on SHA maintained roads.
+The Maryland State Highway Administration (MDSHA) developed a qualitative approach to define significant projects based on the findings of a working group that: (1) a quantitative definition, such as one based on project cost, did not fit, because smaller dollar value projects could still have significant work zone impacts or require additional coordination, and (2) a qualitative approach allows for engineering judgment to play a role in determining significant projects.
+MDSHA's Guidance on Identifying Significant Projects (PDF 255KB) explains the purpose for identifying significant projects, specifies when identification should be done, and lays out a process.
+The guidelines apply to all work performed on MDSHA maintained roads.

-Two flow charts have been created to use in defining significant projects.
-One flow chart is for projects that fall under the Planning and Design Central Offices, which tend to be larger, more complex projects.
+Two flow charts help with defining significant projects.
+One flow chart is for projects that fall under the Planning and Design Central Offices, which tend to be larger and more complex.
 The other flow chart is for District-initiated projects and minor projects.
 The major criteria used by the Planning and Design Office flow chart to define significant projects are project location, anticipated mobility and safety impacts, and project and/or work zone characteristics.
-According to the flowchart, if the project meets a certain number of criteria and is considered to be significant, the next step is to perform a Maintenance of Traffic Alternatives Analysis (MOTAA) to try identifying a solution to reduce impacts below thresholds defined in the MDSHA Work Zone Lane Closure Analysis Guidelines (PDF 53KB).
-If the MOTAA does not identify a solution that will reduce impacts, then the project is considered significant and a Transportation Management Plan containing traffic operations and public information and outreach strategies must be developed.
-The District and minor projects flow chart is based on whether or not the work will involve continuous or intermittent lane closures on a freeway/expressway for more than three days, if the project falls under the "Blanket Exceptions" category, and if the project complies with the Work Zone Lane Closure Analysis Guidelines.
+If the project meets a certain number of criteria and is considered to be significant, the next step is to perform a Maintenance of Traffic Alternatives Analysis (MOTAA) to try to identify a solution to reduce impacts below thresholds defined in the MDSHA Work Zone Lane Closure Analysis Guidelines (PDF 53KB).
+If the MOTAA does not identify a solution that will reduce impacts, the project is considered significant and a TMP containing traffic operations and public information and outreach strategies must be developed.
+The District and minor projects flow chart is based on if the work will or will not involve continuous or intermittent lane closures on a freeway/expressway for more than three days; if the project falls under the "Blanket Exceptions" category; and if the project complies with the Work Zone Lane Closure Analysis Guidelines.

 Montana Department of Transportation